intel-iot-devkit/people-counter-cpp/README.md

 sudo apt install libzmq3-dev libkrb5-dev
 ```

-### Install OpenVINO™
+### Install OpenVINO™ toolkit
 Refer to the [installation guide on IDZ](https://software.intel.com/en-us/articles/CVSDK-Install-Linux)
-for instructions on how to install and setup OpenVINO™.
+for instructions on how to install and setup the OpenVINO™ toolkit.

 You will need the OpenCL™ Runtime Package if you plan to run inference on the GPU as shown by the
 instructions below.
 It is not mandatory for CPU inference.
-After you install OpenVINO™, you can
+After you install OpenVINO™ toolkit, you can
 return to this guide, as it comes bundled with ready to use model files for the Inference Engine.

 ### Install Paho\* MQTT C client libraries